 It also helps individuals who are not able to attend regular classes because they are working or have other responsibilities outside of their studies.

-What are the benefits of Blended Learning?
+What are the advantages of Blended Learning?

 Blended or hybrid learning is a combination of traditional and non-traditional learning methods.
-It’s an approach that combines face-to-face instruction with self-paced or computerized learning, allowing students to learn at their own pace while still receiving guidance from instructors and peers.
+It’s an approach that blends face-to-face instruction with self-paced or computerized learning, allowing students to learn at their own pace while still receiving guidance from instructors and peers.

 A learning system like this has many benefits for both the organization and the employee: